Rahul-Mayani/RRPagingCollectionView/README.md

 [![Swift 5.1](https://img.shields.io/badge/Swift-5.1-orange.svg?style=flat)](https://developer.apple.com/swift/)

 The simplest way to add paginate function to your collection view.
-All you have to do is just set your collection view class in the storyboard to `RRPagingCollectionView`, and implement the `PagingCollectionViewDelegate#paginate`
+All you have to do is just set your collection view class in the storyboard to `RRPagingCollectionView`, and implement the `RRPagingCollectionViewDelegate#paginate`

 ## Example
 ![alt text](https://github.com/Rahul-Mayani/RRPagingCollectionView/blob/master/sample.gif)